spdx/spdx-spec/docs/conformance.md

 Both allow expression of the same information, albeit in different ways.

-Conformance to the Licensing profile compliance point does not entail support for the Software, Security, Dataset, AI, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the Licensing profile compliance point only entails support for the Core profile.

 This compliance point facilitates interchange of the licensing documents expressing which licenses and copyright notices are determined by persons or